drshahizan/Python-big-data/Assignment 1/Lab/readme.md

-## Group Lab: Fraudulent Transaction Prediction Analysis 💳
+## Fraudulent Transaction Analysis and Prediction 💳

 This file contains fraudulent transaction analysis.
 Fraudulent transaction is an unauthorized use of an individual's account or payment information by a third party to make a purchase or transfer funds without the individual's knowledge constitutes a fraudulent transaction.
 The victim of a fraudulent transaction may lose money, personal property, or personal information.
 This theft can have severe consequences that extend beyond monetary losses.
 This study will examine the fraudulent transaction data of a financial institution and provide insight into the findings.